smXplorer/AlliGator/docs/source/alligator-notebook-window.rst

 backup can be useful in case the user forgets to save the Notebook before quitting, or in case of an application or computer crash.

-While the content of the Notebook is automatically backed up, it is recommended to actively save the Notebook before quitting using the ``File:Save`` or ``File:Save As...`` menu item, If the Notebook has already been saved once, using ``Save`` will update the previous saved file.
+It is **strongly recommended** to save the Notebook before quitting using the ``File:Save`` or ``File:Save As...`` menu item.
+The Notebook contains important information about the different analyses that have been performed.
+If the Notebook has already been saved once during a session, using ``Save`` will overwrite the previously saved file.

 To save the current Notebook content in a different file, use the ``Save As...`` option instead.

-A reminder to save the Notebook is provided when quitting AlliGator, if the Notebook has already been closed.
-If the Notebook is still open when AlliGator is closed, the user can still modify the Notebook and save it.
+A reminder to save the Notebook is provided when quitting AlliGator, even if the Notebook has already been closed.
+If the Notebook is still open when AlliGator is closed, the user can still modify the Notebook and save it **after** AlliGator's main window is closed.
+In other words, quitting AlliGator does *not* close the Notebook, but it also doesn't save it.

 It is also possible to load a previous Notebook using ``File:Open``.
-A dialog will remind the user that doign so will overwrite the current content of the Notebook.
+A dialog will remind the user that doing so will overwrite the current content of the Notebook.

 *Tip*